-Two main takeaways from Figure 8: (a) The relationship between productivity and arrival rates from specific employer groups is not strictly monotonic, as it varies with the heterogeneity in offer quality; (b) The value of a job match depends not only on the quantity of the offers arrived at an employer but also on the quality of the offers, as indicated by their origins and composition.
-Empirically, this implies that workers may transition to new employers with lower productivity and receive fewer offers during onthe-job search compared to their previous employer.
+Figure 8.
+Relationship between productivity and vectorized arrival rates workers may transition to new employers with lower productivity and receive fewer offers during on-the-job search compared to their previous employer.
 However, these offers may come with a higher likelihood of being from high-productivity employers.